 Click on the Sources tab.
 This is where you can see a list of all your translatable Drupal content.

-Choose the content you are interested in, choose the Source Language and Target Language from the dropdown.
+Choose the content you are interested in, choose the Source Language and Target Language from the dropdown (you can choose more than one target languages!).

 After this, click the Request translation button to actually send the content for translation in Transifex.